nrfconnect/Asset-Tracker-Template/docs/common/nrfcloud_fota.md

 ## Example Workflow

-Here's a complete example workflow for performing a FOTA update:
+The following is a complete example workflow for performing a FOTA update:

 ```bash
 # 1. Set up environment variables